 Po-boy.
 A sandwich, kind of like a sub, grinder, or hero but way better.
 You may be asked if you want it “dressed”, which means with lettuce, tomato and mayonnaise.

 Muffuletta. (pronounced “muff-uh-LOT-uh."
-The proprietors of Central Grocery pronounce it "moo-foo-LET-ta”) An Italian sandwich best sampled from the Central Grocery.
+The proprietors of Central Grocery pronounce it "moo-foo-LET-ta”) A Sicilian meat, cheese, and olive spread sandwich on a giant sesame seed bun.

 Tchoupitoulas is pronounced “chop-ih-toolas” (basically, the first “T” is silent).
 It’s the street where Tipitina’s is, at the corner of Napoleon.